 MSUM adheres to the MnSCU Board Equal Opportunity and Nondiscrimination Policy, the Board Report/Resolution Procedure, the Board Sexual Violence Policy, and the System Sexual Violence Procedure.
 These policies prohibit sexual harassment and sexual violence by faculty, staff, students, and others (as appropriate).

-Sexual violence includes a continuum of conduct that includes sexual assault, and non-forcible sex acts, as well as aiding acts of sexual violence.
+Sexual violence includes a continuum of conduct that includes sexual assault, and non-forcible sex acts, dating and relationship violence, as well as aiding acts of sexual violence.

 Sexual assault means an actual, attempted, or threatened sexual act with another person without that person’s consent.
 Sexual assault is often a criminal act that can be prosecuted under Minnesota law, as well as form the basis for discipline under the Student Conduct Code and employee disciplinary standards.
 Sexual assault includes but is not limited to: